 Chief cook and bottle washer

-Liz Brown was born in Lorain, just outside of Cleveland, to Sherrod and Larke Brown.
+Liz Brown was born in Berwick, on Columbus' east side, to Sherrod and Larke Brown.
 Her parents split when she was 2 and divorced the following year; Brown and her older sister Emily moved with their mother to Granville.
 Their mother remarried a year later, bringing them two step-siblings and, later, a half-sister; Sherrod remained single until 2004, when he married Cleveland Plain Dealer columnist Connie Schultz.
 Elizabeth was 20 by then.

 “A big part of my life was that my sister Emily and I were always going back and forth between our parents,” says Brown.
 As a result, she says, she developed separate, strong relationships with each.
 “They are deeply my friends in an individual way.”